energietransitie/twomes-provisioning-app/README.md

 - [x] activate your account using a Firebase Dynamic Link;
 - [x] scan the QR code of any of a Twomes measurment device;
 - [x] connect via BLE to a Twomes measurement device to provision internet connectivity via your home Wi-Fi network.
+- [x] present device-type specific installation instructions (fetched from the Twomes backoffice server);
+- [x] verify succesful device provisioning with the Twomes backoffice server;

 To-do:

-- [ ] present device specific 'Installation Instructions' that have been fetched from the Twomes backoffice server;
 - [ ] connect via SoftAP to a Twomes measurement device to provision internet connectivity via your home Wi-Fi network;
-- [ ] verify cuccesful device provisioning with the Twomes backoffice server;
 - [ ] more complete non-happy flow coverage;
 - [ ] usability improvements.